JanssenProject/jans/docs/cedarling/tutorials/java.md

 **2. Authorize**

-Finally, call the `authorize` function to check whether the principals are allowed to perform the specified action on the resource.
+Finally, call the `authorizeUnsigned` function to check whether the principals are allowed to perform the specified action on the resource.

 ```java
         List<EntityData> principals = List.of(EntityData.Companion.fromJson(principals));